 4. Unsecured Bond

-Rather than paying money upfront, the court may allow an unsecured bond where the defendant signs a contract agreeing to pay the court a specific amount if they fail to appear.
+Rather than paying money up front, the court may allow an unsecured bond where the defendant signs a contract agreeing to pay the court a specific amount if they fail to appear.

 Apex Bail Bonds: Offering an Affordable Alternative to Posting Bail

 While the system may seem stacked against those who can’t afford bail, options are available.
 At Apex Bail Bonds, we understand the challenges faced by individuals in Alamance County.
 We provide various bond services, from surety bonds to property bonds, to help you or your loved ones secure release from jail.
+We also offer 24-hour bail bond services, so you can call at any time.
+Apex Bail Bonds phone number is 336-394-8890.

 But beyond these services, here’s why you should choose Apex Bail Bonds:

-• Large Bonds Experts: With our owner holding more licenses than most bondsmen in the region and having experience posting bonds up to $1 Million, you’re in capable hands.
+- Large Bonds Experts: With our owner holding more licenses than most bondsmen in the region and having experience posting bonds up to $1 Million, you’re in capable hands.
 Our team has a history of handling large and complex bonds efficiently.

-• Values-Driven Approach: Our Christian values guide us, and every agent at Apex Bail Bonds embodies a level of professionalism that upholds the integrity of the judicial system.
+- Values-Driven Approach: Our Christian values guide us, and every agent at Apex Bail Bonds embodies a level of professionalism that upholds the integrity of the judicial system.

-• Customer-Centric Services: Our core values place the customer first at Apex Bail Bonds.
+- Customer-Centric Services: Our core values place the customer first at Apex Bail Bonds.
 We offer 24-hour service, 0% financing with no hidden fees on payment plans, and dedicated customer support.
 We stand by you every step of the way.